Cloud Software Security & Data Protection: 9 Key Points

 • High reliability of the online service

-• An AVV – the provider should be GDPR-compliant
+• A data processing agreement (DPA) – the provider should be GDPR-compliant

-• A few years of experience in the cloud business
+• Several years of experience in the cloud business

-2. Ensure that data is processed in a country with an EU-equivalent level of data protection
+2. Ensure data is processed in a country with EU-equivalent data protection

-The servers should be located in Europe – or more importantly – in a country with an adequate level of data protection according to the EU
+The servers should be located in Europe – or more importantly – in a country with adequate data protection levels equivalent to the EU

 A third country like the USA is possible under the EU-US Privacy Shield.
-However, the legal basis is considered risky.
-It is therefore advisable to reassess this regularly.
-Nevertheless, most and best cloud solutions still come from the USA.
+However, the legal basis is often considered risky, so it's advisable to regularly reassess this.
+Nonetheless, most of the best cloud solutions still come from the USA.

-A serious provider provides an AVV.
-This clearly and GDPR-compliantly sets out how personal data is handled.
+A reputable provider will offer a DPA.
+This document clearly and GDPR-compliantly outlines how personal data is handled.

 The initial login password assigned by the system should be changed as soon as possible after the first login.